 IC-7610 Remote Access — System Architecture

-This document describes how we built a system to remotely operate an Icom IC-7610 HF transceiver over the internet using wfview, bypassing carrier-grade NAT (CGNAT) with a WireGuard tunnel through an Oracle Cloud free-tier VM.
+This document describes how we built a system to remotely operate an Icom IC-7610 HF transceiver from any web browser, bypassing carrier-grade NAT (CGNAT) with a WireGuard tunnel through an Oracle Cloud free-tier VM.

 This is a real, working system — not a theoretical design.
 Everything here has been tested and verified.